tchx84/Portfolio/README.md

 ## Usage

-Tap to activate and press to select, to browse, open, copy, move, delete, or edit your files.
+Tap to activate and long press to select, to browse, open, copy, move, delete, or edit your files.

 ## Get it